UniversalDependencies/docs/_pal/dep/det.md

 **Adjectives *pro nomen* in case of head omission**

 Adjectives and nouns are not clearly distinguished in Middle Persian.
-Still, there is a specific construction, which is used when the nominal head is omitted.
+Still, there is a specific construction, which is used when the nominal head is omitted and the remaining attributive adjective is raised to head position.

 - "of the spiritual creation and also of the material (one)"
 ~~~ sdparse